ecmwf/fdb/docs/content/config-schema.rst

       roots:
         - path: /path/to/fdb/rd

-The remote type handles access to the remote FDB vis TCP/IP.
+The remote type handles access to the remote FDB via TCP/IP.
 It talks to the FDB server using an asynchronous protocol.
-It only handles the transition. not the distribution of data.
+It only handles the transition.
+Not the distribution of data.

 Remote type: